 The following summary is based on current UK law and HM Revenue & Customs practice.
 It summarises the UK tax position of Authorised Unit Trusts ("AUTs") and Unitholders who are UK tax resident.
-However, it should not be regarded as definitive nor as removing the desirability of taking separate professional advice.
-Investors are advised to consult their professional tax adviser.
-Levels and bases of, and reliefs from, taxation are subject to change in the future.
+However, it should not be regarded as exhaustive and investors are advised to obtain specific advice from their professional tax adviser.
+Levels, and bases of, and reliefs from, taxation are subject to change in the future.

-Taxation of the Sub-Funds
+Taxation of the Scheme and the Sub-Funds